The Legend of Mir 2

 The Legend of Mir 2 (미르의 전설 2) is a sprite-based isometric 3-D massively multiplayer online role-playing game developed by Korean-based WeMade Entertainment.
-There are currently two versions available: Korean Mir and Chinese Mir.
+There are currently two versions available: Korean and Chinese.
 The European version (published by Game Network) came to a close on 31 March 2009, after running for 8 years, and the North American version (published by Gamepot) came to a close on 14 May 2012.

-Whilst being moderately successful in Europe, it has been incredibly well received in Asia and was the most popular MMORPG in China in 2002 and 2003, with over 250,000 simultaneous users being reported.
+Whilst being moderately successful in Europe, it has been well received in Asia and was the most popular MMORPG in China in 2002 and 2003, with over 250,000 simultaneous users being reported.
 The game has also claimed to have 120 million players worldwide.

-The sequel, The Legend of Mir 3, has a very similar gameplay but has updated graphics, as well as providing larger maps.
+The sequel, The Legend of Mir 3, has a similar gameplay but has updated graphics, as well as providing larger maps.
 It has not quite reached the popularity levels of its predecessor and has so far been released in the same countries as Mir 2, as well as in North America.